mateszathmari/PetProjects/recipes/README.md

 ## Story
 The story behind.
 I wanted to refresh my knowledge in React right after I finished my studies in codecool Full-Stack course.
-In Codecool we usually work on team project and I wanted to make a solo project for better view for all the parts of the application.
+In Codecool we usually work on a team project and I wanted to make a solo project for a better view of all the parts of the application.

 ## About
-This is a frontend project with React, about recipes, as part of [Pet Projects](https://github.com/mateszathmari/PetProjects)<br> The project communicate wiht "api.edamam.com" API.
+This is a frontend project with React, about recipes, as part of [Pet Projects](https://github.com/mateszathmari/PetProjects)<br> The project communicates with "api.edamam.com" API.

 ## Project Start
 In the project directory, you can run: